Scalable Bayesian uncertainty quantification with data-driven priors for radio interferometric imaging

 \section{Introduction}

 Radio astronomy plays a crucial role in expanding our understanding of the Universe, offering a unique perspective on astrophysical and cosmological phenomena.
 Among the transformative tools in an astronomer's toolkit, radio interferometric (RI) imaging stands out as an indispensable technique.
 Aperture synthesis and radio interferometry \citep{thompson2017} allow us to achieve high angular resolutions providing immense power to resolve objects.
 Furthermore, radio frequency signals are only weakly attenuated by our atmosphere, allowing for observations at the Earth's surface.
-The unparalleled angular resolution, high sensitivity and the different phenomena emitting in the radio wavelength regime make RI an ideal candidate to reshape our understanding of the Universe and push the boundaries of science.
+The unparalleled angular resolution, high sensitivity and the different phenomena emitting in the radio wavelength regime make RI an ideal candidate to better help us understand our Universe.

 The advent of the Square Kilometre Array \citep[SKA,][]{dewdney2009} heralds a new era in radio astronomy \citep{braun2015} spanning the study from the epoch of reionisation and fast radio bursts to galaxy evolution and dark energy.
-SKA's vast collecting area and sensitivity promise to revolutionise our observational capabilities, opening doors to discoveries we can barely imagine today.
+SKA's vast collecting area and sensitivity promise to provide a leap forward in our observational capabilities, opening doors to discoveries.
 However, this transformative potential comes with the formidable computational challenge of processing and making sense of the unprecedented volume of SKA-generated data.
 Developing and implementing algorithms that can efficiently handle SKA's data deluge is a challenge.
 In addition, achieving the high reconstruction performance required to unlock SKA's full potential is a significant obstacle in the SKA's data processing requirements.